twse/random-stuff/FontCreator Data Files and Registry Keys.md

 The third panel changes the advance width with check boxes to center the glyph and set the left side bearing at x=0 and a radio button to use monospaced glyph (it is only active when the Fixed option is selected).

 ### OpenType Designer (`TOPENTYPEDESIGNERFORM`)
-These buttons are shown if the GPOS kerning tables are edited.
+These buttons are shown when editing the GPOS kerning tables.
 The values at the beginning has a capital D in square brackets.
 * **Clear Values** – Use zero values for all kerning pairs.
-* **Harmonize** – Harmonize all kerning pairs in subtables.
+* **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Delete all kerning pairs with zero value.
 This feature is documented in old versions.

 As of version 12.0.0.2560, a proofing button was added to the top right corner of the preview area.